Bounds on non-linear errors for variance computation with stochastic rounding: Notations and definitions

 Throughout this paper, $\widehat x = \fl(x)$ is the approximation of the real number $x$ under stochastic rounding.
 For $x\in \mathbb{R}\setminus \mathcal{F}$, we consider the following stochastic rounding mode, called SR-nearness:

 \\ where $p(x)= \frac{x - \lfloor x \rfloor}{\lceil x \rceil - \lfloor x \rfloor }$.
 The rounding SR-nearness mode is unbiased

 In general, under SR-nearness, the error terms in algorithms appear as a sequence of random variables.
-The following lemma has been proven in~\cite[lem 5.2]{theo21stocha} and shows that this sequence is mean independent.
+The following lemma has been proven in~\cite[lem 5.2]{theo21stocha} and shows that this sequence is mean independent when considering operations satisfying the standard model (ie. the result is calculated exactly on the basis of its input, and then rounded according to SR).